X-API-Key header. See API Reference for authentication details.

 chrome— real Google Chrome (default).
 Includes proprietary codecs (H.264, AAC) and Widevine DRM.
 Use this unless you have a specific reason to pick another browser.chromium— open-source Chromium.
 No proprietary codecs, no DRM, deterministic and vendor-neutral.firefox— Mozilla Firefox stable.edge— Microsoft Edge stable.

 Chrome / Google Chrome → chrome; msedge / Microsoft Edge → edge.
-Ignored for mobile runs.Suite context for individual flows
+Ignored for mobile runs.array

 When you trigger a single flow viaflow_ids, Autosana resolves the suite it belongs to and runs that suite’s Auth Instructions first — the same behavior as running the flow manually from the dashboard.